bjones1/CodeChat/README.rst

 Contributing
 ============
-This is a fairly basic implmentation; much improvement is needed!
+This is a fairly basic implementation; much improvement is needed!
 Please use the `issue tracker <http://bitbucket.org/bjones/documentation/issues?status=new&status=open>`_ to report bugs or request features; even better, or contribute to the code at the `CodeChat <https://bitbucket.org/bjones/documentation>`_ homepage!

 Running from source
 -------------------